A Good Executive Sponsor is Essential

-Software implementations of any type require planning, technical setup, training, and change management.
+Software implementation of any type requires planning, technical setup, training, and change management.
 These actions are particularly important for fund administration software implementations.

 However, none of them can be done effectively without proper buy-in from all levels of the organization.